-So far, studies of SOC effects in metallic bi-layer weak links are sparse.
-Senapati~{\it et al.} investigated Cu/Pt bilayers as weak link in Nb-based JJs~\cite{Senapati_2023}.
-They observed no diode effect, but reported an apparent inverse hysteresis.
-Similar inverse hysteresis was also found in Al-based JJs with Fe-doped InAs as weak links~\cite{Nakamura_2019} and in epitaxial CoSi$_2$/TiSi$_2$~\cite{Chiu_2021} normal metal/superconductor junctions.
-To date, no consensus on the origin of the inverse hysteresis has been reached.
+In contrast, studies on Josephson junctions of metallic weak links with interfacial Rashba SOC have been sparse.
+Senapati~{\it et al.}~\cite{Senapati_2023} investigated Cu/Pt bi-layers as weak link in Nb-based JJs.
+They reported an apparent inverted hysteresis where the central Fraunhofer lobe is located at negative fields for forward field sweeps and vice versa.
+Similar inverted hysteresis was also found in Al-based JJs with Fe-doped InAs as weak links~\cite{Nakamura_2019} and in epitaxial CoSi$_2$/TiSi$_2$~\cite{Chiu_2021} normal metal/superconductor junctions.
+To date, no consensus on the origin of the inverted hysteresis has been reached.

-In this Letter, we investigate effect of interfacial SOC on the supercurrent in Nb-based lateral JJs with metallic bi-layer weak links.
-The JDE is observed only for bi-layer Fe/Pt and Cu/Pt, where the breaking of inversion symmetry leads to interfacial Rashba SOC.
+In this Letter, we explore the experimental manifestation of the interfacial Rashba SOC in the JDE, demonstrating the possibility to use the JDE as a probe for interfacial Rashba SOC.
+We investigate the effect of interfacial SOC on the supercurrent in Nb-based lateral JJs with metallic weak links.
+The JDE is observed only for bi-layer Fe/Pt and Cu/Pt.
+There, the breaking of inversion symmetry leads to interfacial Rashba SOC with the typical two-fold symmetry with respect to the orientation of the in-plane magnetic field.
+For Cu weak links, in contrast, the diode efficiency has an even symmetry.
 All devices exhibit an apparent inverted hysteresis in out-of-plane fields that can be understood as a result of hysteretic vortex pinning in the Nb terminals.

 We first examine an epitaxial heterostructure of GaAs(001)/Fe(\SI{2.9}{nm})/\,Al(\SI{1}{nm})/\,Pt(\SI{5}{nm})/\,Nb(\SI{50}{nm}), (sample~A).
 The specific stack is chosen for its strong interfacial SOC arising at both the GaAs/Fe and the Fe/Al/Pt interface~\cite{Chen_2016, Chen_2024}.
 The thin layer of Al serves as a spacer, preventing magnetic proximity polarization of the Pt layer while remaining transparent for charge and spin transport~\cite{Chen_2024}.
 A lateral Nb JJ is realized atop the Pt film by etching a narrow gap into the Nb layer.
 Fig.~\ref{intro}(a) depicts the stack schematically, and an SEM image is shown in the inset of Fig.~\ref{intro}(b).